 Shadow Matte shader used to capture shadow on the floor plane (rollover image)

-The Shadow Matte is a specific shader, used typically on floor planes to 'catch' shadows from lighting within the scene.
+shadow_matte is a specific shader, used typically on floor planes to 'catch' shadows from lighting within the scene.
 It is useful for integrating a rendered object onto a photographic background.
 You can create a custom shadow pass with this shader.
 You can also render out shadows separately for use in a compositing package.
-For example, you may want to change the shadow density or color of the shadow to match some live action footage.
+For example, you may want to change the shadow density or color of the shadow to match some live-action footage.

 Determines how 'opaque' or dark the shadow appears.
 Higher values will produce a lighter shadow.
 The captured shadow is visible in the alpha channel.
 If you have a very hilly or bumpy ground, you may need to increase the Transparency Depth in the Render Settings.

 Controls whether the alpha should be opaque or contain the shadow mask.

 The color used to determine the overall indirect diffuse contribution in the scene.

 If enabled, the background color is used to determine the overall indirect diffuse contribution in the scene.
 Otherwise, the color defined in the diffuse color is used.

 When enabled, it takes into account the backlighting illumination.
 Backlighting provides the effect of a translucent object being lit from behind (the shading point is 'lit' by the specified fraction of the light hitting the reverse of the object at that point).
 It is recommended that this only be used with thin objects (single-sided geometry) as objects with thickness may render incorrectly.

 Switch for enabling/disabling capture of the indirect diffuse light.

 Switch for enabling/disabling capture of the indirect specular light.

 The color the specular reflection will be modulated with.